axvr/zepl.vim/README.md

 All source code, documentation and associated files packaged with zepl.vim are dedicated to the public domain.
-A full copy of the CC0 (Creative Commons Zero 1.0) public domain dedication should have been provided with this extension in the `COPYING` file.
+A full copy of the CC0 (Creative Commons Zero v1.0 Universal) public domain dedication should have been provided with this extension in the `COPYING` file.